manalipatel9/project1/README.md

   c.)
 One csv file that lists the census variables that we considered: 'project 1 census variables .csv' d.)
 Our final powerpoint presentation e.) a config file without the api key added
+Please note that there are discriptions in the speaker notes regarding our analysis and observations in the powerpoint.
+AAdditionally, we have annotated the code throughout with the rationale behind our code.